 Kate Brandram-Adams – Rangiora – MBSR Qualified Trainer

-Mindfulness is a fundamental part of Kate’s life and infuses every part, imperfectly, with difficulty at times and ease at others, but it is always there.
-Even if it is simply the awareness of not being at all mindful!
-She has a daily meditation practice, attends regular meditation and mindful living retreats and has done personal development work with mindfulness therapists.
+Mindfulness is a fundamental part of Kate’s life.
+She has a daily meditation and yoga practice, attends regular meditation and mindful living retreats and has done personal development work with mindfulness therapists.
 It is a value of hers not to teach anything that she is not willing to experience herself, allowing her to teach with authenticity and compassion.

-Kate is also a registered mental health nurse who specialises in addictions and holistic approaches (integrating body, mind and spirit for wellbeing) including training in naturopathy, nutrition and massage.
+She is also a Registered Mental Health Nurse who specialises in addictions and holistic approaches (integrating body, mind and spirit for wellbeing) including training in naturopathy, nutrition and massage.

-Kate is grateful to the many mindfulness teachers in her life that include animals and the nature around her that she is part of.
+Kate is grateful to the many mindfulness teachers in her life that include the animals and the nature around her.

 What People are Saying About The Intro to Mindful Eating Course and Course Designer Dr Heidi Douglass